giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 ### Data-Driven Modeling: E_lookup data from external text file

-If you have experimental data (e.g., from a sensor or a thermal analysis), put it in a text file ,example stiffness.txt:
+If you have experimental data (e.g., from a sensor or a thermal analysis), put it in a text file, for example `stiffness.txt`:
 The first column in the lookup file is the physical coordinate z (same units as the model, from 0 to L).
 ```
 # Z-coord   Value